-In an attempt to motivate and develop her seller, this manager, loyally practicing the Golden Rule, finds herself unknowingly doing him a disservice (and not just him… the organization and its clients, too!).
-She needs to stop treating him in the way she would want to be treated and find a better way!
+- In an attempt to motivate and develop the seller, this manager, loyally practicing the Golden Rule, finds themselves unknowingly doing a disservice to not only themself, but to the organization and clients as well.
+The manager needs to stop treating the seller in the way they would want to be treated and find a better way!

 The Platinum Rule says that instead of treating people the way you want to be treated, you must understand what makes them tick and treat them the way they want to be treated.

 The good news is, that with a little bit of legwork, it’s pretty easy to do.
 You just need to fully understand two things:

 Start by consistently using a validated talent assessment instrument that measures the intensities of an individual’s strengths and weaknesses.

 You'll want to choose an assessment that accurately predicts success before you hire.
 But in order to follow the Platinum Rule, you also need that talent assessment to provide you with detailed information on their strengths and weaknesses, so you know exactly what you are working with and how they need to be managed.

 Such an assessment allows you to ask them to do it their way, not your way.
 And their way will work better for them.

 Our clients use an instrument that guides them through a list of questions including, “Do you like being given a clear plan to follow, or do you prefer to do your own planning?”

 If you don't have access to our questionnaire, you can create your own list of questions that will help you uncover how your salespeople want to be recognized, corrected, motivated, and challenged.

 Reach Beyond the Golden Rule to Something More Valuable